Odin (Marvel Comics)

-Odin Borson, the All-Father is a fictional character appearing in American comic books published by Marvel Comics.
+Odin Borson, the All-Father is a character appearing in American comic books published by Marvel Comics.
 First mentioned in Journey into Mystery #85 (Oct.
 1962), the character first appears in Journey into Mystery #86 (Nov.
 1962), and was adapted from the Odin of Norse mythology by Stan Lee and Jack Kirby.
 The character is depicted as the father of Thor and, traditionally, as the king of Asgard.

 Sir Anthony Hopkins portrayed the character in the Marvel Cinematic Universe (MCU) films Thor (2011), Thor: The Dark World (2013), and Thor: Ragnarok (2017).